MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-connect-vpn.md

 2. Go to **Marketplace**, and then select **Compute**.
 3. In the list of virtual machine images, select the **Windows Server 2016 Datacenter Eval** image.
 4. On the **Basics** section, for **Name**, type **AzureVM**.
 5. Type a valid username and password.
-You use this account to sign in to the virtual machine after it is created.
+You use this account to sign in to the virtual machine after it's created.
 6. Provide a **Subscription**, **Resource Group**, and **Location**, and then select **OK**.
 7. On the **Size** section, select a virtual machine size for this instance, and then select **Select**.
 8. In the **Settings** section, you can use the default settings.
 Before you select **OK**, confirm that: